Unmanned passenger drones: From sci-fi fantasy to mainstream reality?

 Its drone consists a two-seater pod that is lifted into the air, thanks 16 exposed electric rotors attached to eight arms at its base.

 According to China’s Xinhua News, Ehang’s team of 150 technical engineers have conducted thousands of test flights.
-Its performance allows 230 kilograms to be carried and a vertical climb of up to 300 meters.
-There has been a successful routed test flight covering 15 km and a high-speed cruising test that reached 130 km/h.
+Its performance allows 230kg to be carried and a vertical climb of up to 300m.
+There has been a successful routed test flight covering 15km and a high-speed cruising test that reached 130km/h.

 “It’s so easy and stable, and its operation is very simple.
 I’ve flown so many helicopters, but nothing feels like this.”